Article 1: Booking and Payment

 Clause 4.2: Changes to Itinerary or Accommodation

-ASJ may substitute lodges or modify itineraries due to adverse conditions, airline changes, or other valid reasons.
+ASJ may substitute accommodation or modify itineraries due to adverse conditions, flight changes, or other valid reasons beyond its control.

 Clause 4.3: Limitation of Liability

-Africa Sustainable Journeys (ASJ), its agents, and suppliers shall not be held liable for any loss, injury, damage, delay, or death resulting from circumstances beyond their reasonable control.
-This includes, but is not limited to, acts of terrorism, government restrictions or regulations, natural disasters, pandemics, civil unrest, or negligence or omissions by third-party service providers.
+ASJ and its agents shall not be liable for loss, injury, damage, delay, or death resulting from circumstances beyond their control, including terrorism, government restrictions, natural disasters, pandemics, weather, or civil unrest.

 Clause 4.4: Baggage

-All baggage and personal belongings are carried at the traveler’s own risk throughout the journey.
+All baggage and personal belongings are carried at the traveler’s own risk.
 ASJ assumes no responsibility for loss, theft, or damage.
-ASJ also reserves the right to refuse the carriage of certain items or baggage that may pose a risk or exceed reasonable size or weight limitations.
+ASJ reserves the right to refuse carriage of items posing a risk or exceeding size/weight limits.

 Clause 4.5: Airline Liability

-Domestic airline liability is limited as per international conventions and airline ticket terms.
+Domestic flights liability is limited as per international conventions and flight ticket terms.

 Clause 4.6: Conduct and Termination

-Africa Sustainable Journeys (ASJ) reserves the right to terminate a traveler’s participation in any tour or activity without refund if, in the judgment of ASJ or its representatives, the traveler’s behavior is disruptive, abusive, illegal, or poses a threat to the safety, well-being, or property of others, including staff, fellow travelers, or local communities.
-In such cases, ASJ shall bear no further liability or obligation toward the traveler, including return transportation or related costs.
+ASJ reserves the right to terminate a traveler’s participation in any tour or activity without refund if behavior is disruptive, abusive, illegal, or threatens the safety, property, or well-being of others, including staff, fellow travelers, or local communities.
+No further liability or transport obligations will arise.

 Article 5: Complaints Procedure